 When you and your family desperately want to get out and have fun but the wallet is feeling a little thin, this list of free things to do in Chattanooga can save the day.
-Bursting at the seems with wonderful family-fun ideas, this resource will help you plan inexpensive family outings in any season!
+Bursting at the seams with wonderful family-fun ideas, this resource will help you plan inexpensive family outings in any season!

 Whether you are the outdoorsy type or prefer your adventures to remain inside, we’ve got you covered.
 From easy history hikes and outdoor movies to free craft classes and indoor playgrounds, this list has something for everyone!